Jeffsfine/python-challenge/README.md

 Pybank, and PyPoll.

 ## PyBank
-Pybank looks through financial data to extract:
+Pybank analyzes a company's financial data to extract:
 - The total number of months included in the dataset
 - The net total amount of "Profit/Losses" over the entire period